raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 Here other badge resources primarily cover how you’d adapt this for different educational needs

+## Reflection

+You can talk about how digital cartography has changed all our lives over the last few years:
+- Online maps with photographic overlays allows viewing an area with a high level of detail
+- Route finding algorithms mean that computers can plan fast and efficient routes between two points
+- Digital maps in combination with GPS technology, allows people to know their exact location along a route at any given time.

 # Activity / project title

 # Handout